Ramp (company): Recent developments

-In March 2025, Ramp's valuation surged to $13 billion, almost double over a year prior.
-As of June 2025, Ramp was valued at $16 billion after a Series E funding round.
-As of July 2025, Ramp was valued at $22.5 billion after its E-2 funding round.
-In the summer of 2025, Ramp introduced the AI Policy Agent.
-The tool applies company expense policies to transactions using artificial intelligence to automate expense reviews and approvals.
-In November 2025, Ramp's valuation further increased to $32 billion after a $300 million primary financing round and an employee tender offer.
+In March 2025, Ramp's valuation increased to $13 billion, almost double over a year prior.
+Ramp was valued at $16 billion after a June 2025 Series E funding round and at $22.5 billion the next month.
+The company introduced AI Policy Agent, a tool that applies company expense policies to transactions using artificial intelligence to automate expense reviews and approvals, in the summer of 2025.
 As of August 2025, Ramp had reached $1 billion in annualized revenue.